 - How many attacks from this breed have been reported

-They discovered that the Pit Bull was the most “dangerous” breed in the United States (between 1979 and 1996).
-In fact, Pit Bulls were involved in 60 fatal incidents, which is more than double the number of incidents with the second place Rottweiler (29).
+They discovered that the Pit Bull was the most dangerous breed in the United States (between 1979 and 1996).
+In fact, Pit Bulls were involved in 60 fatal incidents, which is more than double the number of incidents of the second place Rottweiler (29 incidents).

 Fatal Dog Attacks: The Report

 Of course these dog attacks haven’t stopped since the 90’s.
 Picking up where the CDC left off, the non-profit DogsBite.org also conducted an investigation on fatal U.S. dog attacks (from the years 2005 to 2017).

 Not only did they record the attacks, but also: victim’s age, number of dogs involved and consequent punishment (if any).
 What’s alarming is that the Pit Bull accounted for 66% of all fatalities in the 13-year span.
 That’s 284 deaths from 2005 to 2017.

 The second place Rottweiler accounted for less than 11% of fatal attacks with a mere 45 deaths.
 The story is in the data.
 And the data tell us that the Pit Bull is very likely, the most dangerous dog breed in the country (and possibly the world).

 10 Most Dangerous Dog Breeds Ranking

 Note: This dangerous dog breed list does not include breeds that aren’t officially recognized by the AKC.
 In other words, there are plenty of other aggressive dogs around the world.
 In addition, there isn’t sufficient or accessible data on dog attacks in some countries.

 10. Akita Inu

 Highlights: Courageous, Proud, Loyal

 The Akita Inu is one of the most fearsome guard dogs to originate from Japan.
 They’re perhaps second only to the Tosa Inu, which were bred as fighting dogs.
-Even today, the Akita has remained the national dog breed and symbol of Japan.
+Even today, the Akita Inu has remained as the national dog breed and symbol of Japan.